Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

 A key innovation in \method is its ability to support dynamic multi-objective optimization during deployment.
 To enable this, we append $N$ additional input values to the input vector, where $N$ is the number of design objectives.
 These values represent the weights assigned to each objective under the current trade-off configuration (e.g., $w_1, w_2, \dots, w_N$).
 For example, in a two-objective task with equal weights $[0.5, 0.5]$, the input vector to \texttt{naf} will include these two values at the end, allowing the model to adapt its acquisition strategy accordingly.
 The full input to \texttt{naf} at iteration $t$ is thus:

 The output of \texttt{naf} is a categorical distribution over the $s$ candidate points, denoted as $\text{CAT}[\text{nv}_{x_1}, \text{nv}_{x_2}, \dots, \text{nv}_{x_s}]$.
-Essentially, each $\text{nv}_{x_i}$ value represents the \texttt{naf}-generated acquisition value at a given design candidate $x_i$ across the full grid $x_s$.
+Essentially, each $\text{nv}_{x_i}$ value represents the \texttt{naf}-generated acquisition value at a given design candidate $x_i$ across the full grid $x_s$. \autoref{tab:rl_mapping} summarizes the RL formulation used in our meta-BO training pipeline.
 During training, a candidate design is sampled from this distribution to encourage exploration.
 During deployment, however, the design with the highest predicted acquisition probability is selected deterministically to maximize performance.